Introduction

 - It works with any sort of input.
 Your PWA can be used with a mouse, keyboard, stylus, or touch controls.

-- Contextualises permission requests.
-When requesting permission to utilise powerful APIs, provide context and only request permission when the API is required.
+- Contextualizes permission requests.
+When requesting permission to utilize powerful APIs, provide context and only request permission when the API is required.

 - Best practices for healthy coding are followed.
 Maintaining the health of your codebase makes it easier to fulfil your objectives and provide new features.